The Aviation Law Review: Romania

-For the purposes of the air safety, certification of the aeronautical agents (air carrier, developers of the aeronautical equipment and aeronautical infrastructure, air navigation agents, etc) and of the aeronautical personnel is required by the Air Code.
+For the purposes of the air safety, certification of aeronautical agents (air carriers, developers of aeronautical equipment and aeronautical infrastructure, air navigation agents, etc.) and of aeronautical personnel is required by the Air Code.

 Liability insurance of air carriers and aircraft operators is regulated by Regulation No. 785/2004 on insurance requirements for air carriers and aircraft operators.

 This Regulation applies to all air carriers and to all aircraft operators flying within, into, out of or over the territory of an EU country.
 Air carriers and aircraft operators must be insured, in particular in respect of passengers, baggage, cargo and third parties, and risks associated with aviation-specific liability (including acts of war, terrorism, hijacking, acts of sabotage, unlawful seizure of aircraft and civil commotion).